-Are you unemployed, have been laid off, or working part-time?
+Are you unemployed, have been laid off, or are you working part-time?
 You may qualify for a free government phone.
 A lot has been going on in the county since this new pandemic.
 There is no one it has not affected.
-People have received stimulus checks and unemployment; however, they still can not afford to pay high cell phone bills.
+People have received stimulus checks and unemployment but can not afford to pay high cell phone bills.
 Find out how you can get a government phone for free!

-I’ve Been Laid Off – Can I get a Government Phone for Free?
+I’m Laid Off – Can I Get a Government Phone for Free?

 If you have been laid off and need a cell phone, you can apply online at any cell phone company signed up with Lifeline Assistance.
 There are cellular companies in every city that provide free government phones.
 Let’s look at where to start.
 It is pretty simple to get a government phone and free monthly service.

-Usually, you will qualify if you receive help from a government program, such as SNAP, WIC, SSI, or Medicaid.
-However, if you have been laid off from your job and your household income is at or below the US Government Poverty Guidelines, you can apply for a phone today.
+1. Check Your Eligibility: Typically, you qualify if you receive assistance from government programs such as SNAP, WIC, SSI, or Medicaid.
+However, even if you’ve been laid off and your household income falls at or below the US Government Poverty Guidelines, you can still apply for a free phone.

 9 Totally Free Government Touch Screen Phone Providers